-In this paper, we follow the dual-stream design from CLIP and construct three visual semantics levels and two linguistic semantics levels to form our PyramidCLIP.
+In this paper, we follow the dual-stream design of CLIP and construct three visual semantics levels and three linguistic semantics levels to form our PyramidCLIP.
 Different from methods mentioned above, each level is input to the corresponding encoder individually, without concatenating.
-The obtained three visual representations and two linguistic representations are used to compute four contrastive loss terms, which helps to achieve multi-level alignments.
+The obtained three visual representations and three linguistic representations are used to compute six contrastive loss terms, which helps to achieve multi-level alignments.